metabarcoding/obitools4-doc/content/docs/principles/_index.md

 ## The tagging system of {{% obitools %}}

-The {{% obitools %}} provide several tools to perform computations on the sequences.
-The result of such a computation may be the selection of a subset of the input sequences, a modification of the sequences themselves, or it may only lead to the estimation of some properties of the sequences.
-In the latter case, the {{% obitools %}} stores the estimated properties of the associated sequence in a {{% fasta %}} or {{% fastq %}} file.
-To achieve this, the {{% obitools %}} add structured information in the form of a JSON map to the header of each sequence.
-The JSON map allows the results of calculations to be stored in key-value pairs.
-Each {{% obitools %}} command adds one or more key-value pairs to the JSON map as needed to annotate a sequence.
+{{% obitools %}} provide several tools for performing computations on the sequences.
+The result of such a computation may be the selection of a subset of the input sequences, a modification of the sequences themselves, or it may only lead to the estimation of some sequence properties.
+In the latter case, {{% obitools %}} store the estimated properties of the relevant sequence in a {{% fasta %}} or {{% fastq %}} file.
+To achieve this, {{% obitools %}} add structured information in the form of a JSON map to the header of each sequence.
+The JSON map allows calculation results to be stored in key-value pairs.
+Each {{% obitools %}} command adds one or more key-value pairs to the JSON map as required to annotate a sequence.
 Below is an example of a {{% fasta %}} formatted sequence with a JSON map added to its header containing three key-value pairs: `count` associated with the value `2`, `is_annotated` associated with the value `true` and `xxxx` associated with the value `yyyy`.

 ```
 >sequence1 {"count": 2, "is_annotated": true, "xxxx": "yyy"}